Parsl/parslguts/pickle.rst

 TODOs
 =====

-.. todo:: note that checkpointing results are stored using pickle - so this is not only about sending things across the wire (in space) but also to future runs of a checkpointed workflow (in time).

 .. seealso::
   I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania: `The Ghosts of Distant Objects <https://pycon.lt/2024/talks/YUXXZS>`_